What Are Cataracts?

 Dr. Tu will assess your eyesight, your cataract and your physical health in our comfortable and well-equipped consulting rooms.
 If your deteriorating vision is affecting your work, hobbies or general well-being, our highly-trained and experienced Dr. Tu will surgically replace the cloudy lens and restore clear vision.

 Cataract surgery at Regional Eye Center is carried out in our ophthalmic operating rooms, fully equipped with advanced technology designed for the best clinical outcome and your safety.
-The operation is generally performed under local anaesthesia and only takes about 30 minutes to complete.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+The operation is generally performed under local anaesthesia and only takes about 30 minutes to complete.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.